surajp/lightning-js-button/README.md

 ### The Setup

 The button can be made available to users via a quick action powered by the `jsButtonQuickAction` component.
 The actual JavaScript should be entered into a `JS_Button__mdt` custom metadata record, into the `Script__c` field with the same name as the name of the SObject.
 The repo contains a couple of samples for Account and Contact.
-The corollary is that, out of the box, only one button per SObjecttype may be supported.
+The corollary is that, out of the box, only one button per SObjectType may be supported.
+Note that the Contact js button intentionally throws an error (by attempting to create a File) to showcase error handling capabilities.

 ### The Syntax